 Of course!
 This sauce is particularly good on short penne pasta.

-Can I add basil?
+Can I add garlic or basil?

 Can I substitute pecorino with another cheese?